posativ/regenwolken/doc/CONFIG.rst

 PORT
     port to listen.
 Note: ports < 1024 require regenwolken to run as root.
 Only needed when run via ``regenwolken``.
+LOGFILE
+    destination where exception and other important events will be logged to.

 MONGODB_SESSION_SIZE
     Set collection size for sessions to N bytes.
 Increase if you experience 401